Crime and personal safety

 Shopping for most visitors to Namibia revolves around crafts and curios.
 The main area of production is in the north, so if you are travelling to the Kunene, Kavango and Zambezi regions you might want to wait until then to buy, especially since more of the money is likely to go to the artisan.
 Note that a number of shops sell crafts imported from South Africa and elsewhere; the ubiquitous Namcrafts, for example, which has several outlets in the capital, has “Namcraft” labels on all its products, though they are not necessarily from Namibia.
 So if the origin is important to you, make sure you make thorough enquiries before making a purchase.

 There is no shortage of places to look for crafts, both in the street, where you can bargain, and in shops, where you can’t.
 The main craft shops are to be found in Windhoek and Swakopmund and there are two large craft markets in Okahandja.
 The selections, however, are often quite samey: soapstone figures and wooden carvings, particularly of animals; jewellery made from seeds, beads and shell; and batik cloth and cushion covers, again with animal designs aplenty.
 Namibia is also renowned for its semi-precious stones and crystals but you’ll not find many bargains.
-Still, the House of Gems in Windhoek and the Kristall Galerie in Swakopmund are good places to start.
+Still, the Kristall Galerie in Swakopmund is a good places to garner information, or, if you want to make sure the money is benefiting the local community, try one of the Spitzkoppe roadside stalls, selling uncut gemstones.

 Namibia is normally GMT+2hr, but from the first Sunday in April to the first Sunday in September Namibia is GMT+1, known as Daylight Saving Time (DST).